Answered By: Library Services

 Not necessarily – copyright exists to protect the revenue and intellectual property of the author or publisher, and most eBooks are subject to 'digital rights management'.
 This means that only sections of an eBook can be downloaded or printed, for example, a chapter or a page range.
 There are some exceptions to this rule and it depends on the individual publisher and eBook title.

-Collaborative partner access to library resources varies from partner to partner and resource to resource.
+Please note: Collaborative partner access to library resources varies from partner to partner and resource to resource.
 Collaborative Staff and Students (Collaborative Partners) may not have access to all library resources.

 Related Questions